chan-andrew/HNL/README.md

 1. Clone the repository or download the scripts.
 2. Run `Chan_LoadJSON.m` to organize and label your patient JSON files.
-3. Use `rawsignalandstimulationintensity2.m` to convert JSON data into MATLAB tables for further processing.
+3. Use `rawsignalandstimulationintensity2.m` to convert JSON data into MATLAB tables.
+4. Run `droppedpacketdetectionworking.m` to check for time-series discontinuities or packet loss in the raw data.

 ---